dpkpaswan/AI-powered-Google-Form-Generator/README.md

 - OAuth secrets stay on the backend only.
 - Refresh tokens are stored server-side (encrypted at rest via `TOKENS_ENCRYPTION_KEY_BASE64`).
 - Forms are created/updated using Google Forms API under the logged-in user's account.

+## License

+See [LICENSE](LICENSE).
+All Rights Reserved — repository is publicly viewable for evaluation/review/learning only; no reuse or redistribution without explicit written permission.